Trauma Informed Education Coalition, LLC

-Since 2012, the Trauma Informed Education Coalition (TIEC) has been informing the education community and grass roots advocates across Pennsylvania about the issue of emotional and psychological trauma as an impediment to both academic and social school performance.
+Since 2012, the Trauma Informed Education Coalition, LLC (TIEC) has been informing the education community and grass roots advocates across Pennsylvania about the issue of emotional and psychological trauma as an impediment to both academic and social school performance.
 It holds a unique role in providing information that has influenced state and federal policy initiatives including Pennsylvania Act 144 mandating trauma-informed education Statewide and US ESSA, which includes provisions for trauma-informed practices in the educational setting.

 WHO WE ARE

 TIEC is a diverse, groundbreaking collaboration of lay membership and professionals from the fields of education, counseling, psychology, human development, and social work.
 We plan and conduct professional development training for entities that serve children and their families.
 TIEC is a Pennsylvania Department of Education Act 48 (Act 45) approved provider.

 TIEC strives to set the standard for education and training concerning the impact of emotional and psychological trauma, and seeks to transform society through high-quality service to people-serving institutions, agencies, and organizations.

 TIEC provides state of the art collaborative professional experience and outstanding expertise that together deliver the highest quality, most transformational service available.
 We are committed to advance a strength based, resilient society.

 Understanding Trauma and Its Impact